-Some people may be more vulnerable than the general population to contaminants in drinking water.
-Immuno-compromised persons, such as persons who have cancer and are undergoing chemotherapy; persons who have undergone organ transplants; people with HIV/AIDS or other immune system disorders; some elderly people; and infants can be particularly at risk from small amounts of contamination.
+Some people may be more vulnerable to contaminants in drinking water than the general population.
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from small amounts of contamination.

 These people should seek advice about drinking water from their health care providers.
-In addition, the U.S. Environmental Protection Agency and Centers for Disease Control guidelines on appropriate means to lessen the risk of infection from microbial contaminants are available through the Safe Drinking Water Hotline (1.800.426.4791).
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791.
+In addition, EPA/CDC guidelines on appropriate means to lessen the risk of infection by microbiological contaminants are also available from the Safe Drinking Water Hotline.